RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

 \section{Introduction}

-The state of the art in supervised deep learning has dramatically improved over the past decade \cite{lecun2015deep}.
+\PARstart{T}{he} state of the art in supervised deep learning has dramatically improved over the past decade \cite{lecun2015deep}.
 Deep learning techniques have led to significant advances in applications such as: face recognition \cite{mehdipour2016comprehensive}; object detection \cite{zhao2019object}; and natural language processing \cite{young2018recent}.
-Despite these successes, deep learning techniques are not resilient to evasion attacks on test inputs and poisoning attacks on training data \cite{goodfellow2014explaining,szegedy2013intriguing,GDG17}.
+Despite these successes, deep learning techniques are not resilient to evasion attacks (a.k.a. adversarial attacks) on test inputs and poisoning attacks on training data \cite{goodfellow2014explaining,szegedy2013intriguing,GDG17}.
 The adversarial vulnerability of deep neural networks (DNN) have restricted their application, motivating researchers to develop effective defense methods.
 The focus of this paper is to develop a novel deep defense framework inspired by the mammalian immune system.